parthak314/parthak314/README.md

 ### 📈 Projects
 My GitHub projects showcase a blend of practical applications, experimental builds, and ongoing learning projects.
 Some of my repositories are public and available for you to explore.
 >[!NOTE]
->Note: Certain projects are under active development (currently below version v1.0.0) and have been privatised until they are ready for public release.
+>Certain projects are under active development (currently below version v1.0.0) and have been privatised until they are ready for public release.

 ### 🚀 What I’m Working On
 #### Currently, I'm focused on: